 √ A skill inventory or stock-take (assessment) of the workforce using the framework (The skills you have)

-√ A skill stock-take of the current business or job requirements using the framework (The skills you need now)
+√ An inventory of the current business or job skill requirements using the framework (The skills you need now)

 The accuracy of the workforce skill assessment will be improved exponentially by: